The Challenge

 Introduction

-One of the benefits of working with Bluebird was their incredibly detailed understanding of middle America.
+One of the benefits of working with Bluebird was their detailed understanding of middle America.

 As we continued to explore user behaviors and identify the user goals of an “anti-banking” demographic, we quickly realized that the purposeful detachment from conventional banking went beyond the hidden-fee collection tactics.
 Out of the one-hundred potential and existing customers we interviewed, 90% were loyal users of popular payment services like PayPal, CashApp, and Venmo.

-Bluebird was capitalizing on a very knowledgable but “forgotten” demographic.
-This realization inspired our team to rethink our initial approach which mainly revolved around simplification.
+Bluebird was capitalizing on a very knowledgable but forgotten demographic.
+This realization inspired our team to rethink our initial approach which mainly revolved around actualization.
 We began by stress-testing flows of prominent apps that were preferred by our users.
-After identifying the most familiar and user-friendly flows, we commenced the reverse engineering process to understand how we could leverage familiarity to optimize usability, while meeting business needs.
+After identifying the most familiar and user-friendly design patterns and workflows, we commenced the reverse engineering process to understand how we could leverage familiarity to optimize usability, while meeting business needs.

-After weeks of ideation, prototyping, and testing, we were able to identify the five core-flows which would meet 90% of user expectations while giving Bluebird the competitive edge they had been looking for.
+After weeks of ideation, prototyping, and testing, we were able to identify the five core user flows which would meet 90% of user expectations while giving Bluebird the competitive edge they had been looking for.

 A Unified Solution

-Once we solidified the user flows that would meet user and business needs, we began the cross-platform design phase which required various iterations and versions of the same screens.
-One of the most challenging aspects of the unification process presented itself with app features like real time data visualization, where native iOS and Android UI elements conflicted with one another.
+Once we solidified the user flows that would meet user and business needs, we began the cross-platform design phase which required various iterations and versions, based on OS.
+One of the most challenging aspects of the unification process presented itself across all 5 core app features, since native iOS and Android UI design guidelines varied.

-Alongside our development team, we were able to test our designs on over ten different devices, each time identifying small heuristics issues or conflicts.
-This process is still ongoing as the project life-cycle has now rolled-over into new versions of both Android and iOS.
+Alongside our development team, we were able to test our designs on over ten different devices, each time identifying and fixing small heuristics issues or conflicts.
+This process continued as the project life-cycle has now rolled-over into new versions of both Android and iOS.

 Lessons Learned

-Successfully designing for a cross-platform digital solution goes way beyond empathy to solve a problem for a user.
+Successfully designing for a cross-platform digital solution goes beyond empathy.

 The intricacies weaved into the cross-platform digital project lifecycle become denser as time goes by.
 There’s an accumulation of considerations and tradeoffs that happens when attempting to design a complex system that meets user and business needs equally, but must function differently.

 If I could do it all over again, I would start with the less desirable platform for designers; Android.
-As it turns out, Apple has some of the best and most comprehensive and intuitive interface guidelines, making it a joy to design for.
-However, translating some of those effortless attributes to a more limited and rigid system made it feel as though we were solving some of the same problem over and over again.
+As it turns out, Apple the most comprehensive and intuitive interface guidelines, making it a delight to design for.
+Translating some of those effortless attributes to a more limited and rigid system made it feel as though we were solving some of the same problems over and over again.

 Purdue graduate, storyteller, guacamole maker, & entrepreneurial thinker.